 The entrance to Calakmul It is on the road between Chetumal and Escárcega, at the height of the town of Conhuás.
 The nearest large population is Xpuhil, which is about 40 kilometers, where there are several options.
 For years, this area has been developing, now there are several accommodations to choose from, many of them economical.

 INSIDE THE BIOSPHERE CALAKMUL RESERVE: The advantage of being inside the Reserve is that the entrance to the Reserve opens it to the 6 in the morning and closes to the 6 in the afternoon, so if you are inside you do not have schedules to be in the Reserve.
-Several lodgings with own trails to travel, taking advantage of its location within the Reserve.
+Several lodgings us own trails to travel, taking advantage of its location within the Reserve.

 For high budgets there is the Hotel Puerta Calakmul